 2. The Hitchhiker’s Guide to the Galaxy (Douglas Adams)

 Science-fiction comedy is a difficult genre to write in, and nobody has ever done it better than Douglas Adams.
 Arthur Dent finds himself whisked away from the destruction of the earth by an alien named Ford Prefect, and it just gets weirder from there as they explore the true strangeness of the universe.
 I was introduced to this by my friend Julia and over the years it became something of a touchstone between myself and a great many friends.
 My college roommate Jack and I got into a long disagreement one evening over the exact wording of a particular section of the book, for example, and it only got resolved when we each found our own copy and discovered we were both right – he was quoting the British edition, and I was quoting the American edition.
-There was a time in my life when I read the entire four-book series annually.
+There was a time in my life when I read the entire five-book series annually.
 I could probably do that again and get something new out of it.
 I still quote this book in conversations – sometimes on purpose, to see how people react, and sometimes because it’s just that ingrained in my psyche that I don’t even notice anymore.

 3. Lamb: The Gospel According to Biff, Christ’s Childhood Pal (Christopher Moore)